kiboschool/wad-flask-guess-my-number/README.md

 You should run your app and check that behaves as expected by trying the game in the browser.

+You can also run the automated tests to check whether your solution matches the expectation.
+Gradescope will use the automated tests to score your answer.
+Run `pytest test_app.py` to test your app.

 ## Bonus